gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 They can be imported into the space.
 ![alt text](/Roadmap/images/BC2.png?raw=true)

-The SAP Business Content imported into my space.
+These are the parts of SAP Business Content imported into my space.
 ![alt text](/Roadmap/images/BC3.png?raw=true)

 - Transaction Data CDSView: **C_SalesDocumentItemDEX_1**